 GEDC Partnership Criteria & Responsibilities

-- A GEDC Partner demonstrates a commitment from an institutional leader (at the chief executive level (CMO, CNO, COO, other), or a system vice president, or other appropriate leader) in the form of a letter of support, expressing strong commitment to the ED’s efforts to provide excellent care to older adults.
-A letter of support for the geriatric emergency department from health care system or hospital leadership (such as CMO, COO, CNO, CEO) meets this criteria.
+- A GEDC Partner demonstrates a commitment from an institutional leader at the chief executive level (CMO, CNO, COO) in the form of a letter of support.
+The letter of support expresses a strong commitment to the ED’s efforts to provide excellent emergency care to older adults.